 The report highlights strong growth in spend through CCS’s agreements, with significant commercial benefits delivered for customers across the public sector, and improvements in customer satisfaction scores.

-£15.7bn of public sector spend was channelled through CCS agreements in 2018/19 – an increase of £2.7bn on the previous year, exceeding the organisation’s target by £0.5bn.
+£18.1 billion of public sector spend was channelled through CCS agreements in 2019/20 – an increase of £2.4 billion on the previous year.

-Customer satisfaction scores have also continued to rise, while 1,011 procurements have been carried out for customers with an annual contract value of £946m.
+Customer satisfaction scores have also continued to rise, while we assisted customers with procurements worth a total annual contract value of £875 million

 Simon Tse, CEO of CCS said:

 “It has been another excellent year for us, ensuring that we get value for money across the entire public sector.
 We had very ambitious targets for the year, and I am delighted that we have generated commercial benefits for the public sector of over £1 billion.
 We could not have delivered as much as we have without the hard work, commitment and excellence of our people, and I am so proud of everything they have achieved.”